 Steve Streit is an entrepreneur, venture capitalist, philanthropist, and the innovative mind who pioneered the prepaid debit card industry as the founder and longtime CEO of Green Dot Corporation.

 His reputation as an industry innovator, as well as his charitable efforts, have earned him an array of awards within the industry and from humanitarian organizations.
-Over the years, Mr. Streit was both a Regional and National winner of the EY “Entrepreneur of the Year” award, was named one of the “10 most innovative CEOs in Banking” by Bank Innovation, received many fintech and prepaid industry awards, was honored with several humanitarian awards from organizations like The LAPD Police Activities League (PAL), The Coach Art Foundation and others, and was appointed as a board member for the Los Angeles branch of the United States Federal Reserve System.
+Over the years, Mr. Streit was both a Regional and National winner of the EY “Entrepreneur of the Year” award, was named one of the “10 most innovative CEOs in Banking” by Bank Innovation, received many fintech and prepaid industry awards, was honored with several humanitarian awards from organizations like The LAPD Police Activities League (PAL), The Coach Art Foundation and others, and previously served as a board member for the Los Angeles branch of the United States Federal Reserve System.

 In late 1999, Steve Streit founded “Next Estate,” which, in 2004, he renamed Green Dot Corporation.
 Although it was originally a platform for prepaid cards and reload services, Mr. Streit recognized that the rapidly evolving landscape of new major competitors, more stringent banking supervision and customers’ rapid adoption of smartphones and mobile technology meant that Green Dot would need to be much more than just a prepaid provider in order to maintain its leadership position into the next decade.
 As a result, Mr. Streit led several initiatives including “Green Dot Bank,” “Green Dot Reload Network,” “GoBank,” and Green Dot “BaaS.”

 Under Mr. Streit’s two decades of leadership, Green Dot established itself as the largest prepaid debit card provider in the United States, the largest cash processing service in the United States, the largest tax refund processor in the United States and the largest Banking as a Service platform in the United States.